 I went on to spend four years at St. Martin’s Press, a wonderful company in the Macmillan family.
 There, I was deeply involved in each stage of book publication, from reading submissions, to acquisition, editing, production, cover design, and developing effective marketing plans.
 I started specializing in young adult fiction and had the pleasure and honor of working with a host of fantastic authors, including Catherine Linka (A Girl Called Fearless), Jana Oliver (The Demon Trappers Series), and Amy Kathleen Ryan (The Sky Chasers Series), among many others.

-Although I loved my job, I realized that by going out on my own, I could spend more time focusing on my two passions: editing and writing.
+Although I loved my job, I realized that by venturing out on my own, I could spend more time focusing on my two passions: editing and writing.
 And that brings me here.
-When I’m not at my desk or teaching a writers’ workshop, I am usually somewhere outside in beautiful southern California, refueling my brain with running, hiking, nature photography, and painting.
+When I’m not at my desk or teaching a writers’ workshop, I am usually somewhere outside in beautiful Southern California, refueling my brain with running, hiking, and nature photography.
 Or in my other happy place: the kitchen, experimenting with new ingredients and listening to some podcast or another.

 There are a few different services I can offer you, depending on where your project is now and where you would like to take it; please visit my Editorial Services section for a description of each.
 I know that working with an editor is an investment of your hard-earned resources and time, so it’s important to me that we are a good fit, that I believe your project is at the right stage for a professional editor, and that I have full confidence I am the right one for your project before accepting it.
 If I'm not sure of these things for any reason, I will be completely honest and suggest a different editor or an appropriate next step for the manuscript.